-We can optimize for trust by keeping the swarm transparent and giving everybody a very far-reaching mandate to act on their own.
-We would establish this mandate by very clearly communicating that different people drive the swarm's goals in different ways, and that we all trust one another to do what they believe is best, even if we don't understand it ourselves.
+We can optimize for trust by keeping the swarm transparent and giving everybody a very far-reaching mandate to act on his or her own.
+We would establish this mandate by very clearly communicating that different people drive the swarm's goals in different ways, and that we all trust one another to do what he or she believes is best, even if we don't understand it ourselves.
 The three-activist rule, which we will discuss shortly, is a very efficient way to achieve this.

-We can optimize for scalability by constructing the entire scaffolding at its finished size at the swarm's get-go, providing space in the organization chart for geography leaders down to neighborhood level.
-However, we would leave upwards of 99% of the roles in the scaffolding empty for now - below the original 30 geography leaders, nothing has been appointed yet, despite us having another six or seven layers of empty boxes in the scaffolding's organization chart.
-This means that these geography leaders can and will grow the organization downwards as activists volunteer to become new geography leaders at lower levels in the scaffolding.
+We can optimize for scalability by constructing the entire scaffolding at its finished size at the swarm's get-go, providing space in the organizational chart for everyone from geography leaders down to the neighborhood level.
+However, we would leave upwards of 99 percent of the roles in the scaffolding empty for now - below the original thirty geography leaders, nothing has been appointed yet, despite us having another six or seven layers of empty boxes in the scaffolding's organizational chart.
+This means that these geography leaders can and will grow the organization downward as activists volunteer to become new geography leaders at lower levels in the scaffolding.
 Then, those leaders will grow the organization in turn, and so on.